WATCH THE VIDEO OF THIS EVENT HERE

-Hear about her experiences before Yale, at Yale, and beyond, and ask her questions about her journey and priorities for the future.
-This event is co-sponsored by the Yale Club of Washington, D.C., Yale Association of New Mexico, 1stGenYale, Yale Latino Alumni Network, Native American Yale Alumni, and YaleWomen.
+Representative Leger Fernández discussed her experiences before Yale, at Yale, and beyond, and answered questions about her journey and priorities for the future.
+The event was co-sponsored by the Yale Club of Washington, D.C., Yale Association of New Mexico, 1stGenYale, Yale Latino Alumni Network, Native American Yale Alumni, and YaleWomen.

 About the Speaker:

 Teresa Leger Fernández was born in New Mexico.
 Her mother was a bilingual educator and her father, Ray Leger, served as a member of the New Mexico Senate.
 After graduating from West Las Vegas High School, Leger Fernández earned a B.A. from Yale and a J.D. from Stanford Law School.